ipoirot/IMAharvesting/README.md

 This repository contains the official implementation of our paper "Dynamic Virtual Simulation with Real-time Haptic Feedback for Robotic Internal Mammary Artery Harvesting", submitted to bioengineering.

 **Note:**
-- <span style="color: red">The complete code will be released upon paper acceptance.</span>

 ## Features
 <p align="center">